jummy0/jummy0.github.io/README.md

 &nbsp;

 ## Crouton
 A series of pages featuring a small image of a crouton.
-Clicking on the correct crouton links you to the next page.
+Clicking the correct crouton links you to the next page.

 **With JS:** The croutons bob up and down slightly, and occasionally move around.